Shallow-Seek/fazif.yazi/README.md

 git clone https://github.com/Shallow-Seek/fazif.yazi.git ~/.config/yazi/plugins/fazif.yazi
 ```

 2. The 3 default scripts `faziffd`, `fazifrg`, and `fazifrga` provided are examples with features shown in the next section.
+The plugin still works with your scripts without them.

-To spawn your own fzf script into Yazi, you just need to add `$*` to the search command as the path and put them in `~/.config/yazi/plugins/fazif.yazi/`.
+Simple put your fzf script in `~/.config/yazi/plugins/fazif.yazi` and set a keybinding to use them.
+If you want to your script to search on selected items, you just need to add `$*` to the search command.
 Check `faziffd` to see that.

 Make sure your scripts are executable:

 ```bash